A Guide to Architectural Control in Homeowners’ Associations

 - Further Reading

-This guide is designed to inform U.S. homeowners of their rights and obligations concerning architectural control covenants and property improvements within homeowners’ associations.
+This guide is designed to inform U.S. homeowners of their rights and obligations concerning architectural control covenants and property improvements, alterations, or modifications within homeowners’ associations.

 Laws and Documents Governing Homeowners’ Associations

 The ability of a homeowners’ association to regulate certain property details, impose obligations on members, and levy fines is governed by a combination of statutory and case law in the jurisdiction where the association is located and the community's governing documents—including articles of incorporation, bylaws, declarations (also known as CC&Rs—Covenants, Conditions, and Restrictions), and rules and regulations, which contractually bind the homeowner association and its members.